from __future__ import annotations

 """

-Initialize the model with the input shape and a list of modules.
+Initialize the model with a PyTree of modules and a random key.

 Parameters